SharadRana2/digital_clock/README.md

 # digital_clock
-A simple Digital clock using the Date Object in Javascript.
+A simple Digital clock made using the Date Object in Javascript.